-Estimated number of fire officers who require Junior Officer Training Course in operational Fire Stations (after filling the gap of manpower), and additional new recruitment for new urban and new rural Fire Stations is shown in Table 12-30.
-After filling gap in operational Fire Stations and new urban and rural Fire Stations, A&N Islands Fire Service would require to train 124 junior officers in next 10 years.
+Estimated number of fire officers who need to participate in Junior Officer training course in operational Fire Stations (after filling the gap of manpower), and additional new recruitment for new urban and new rural Fire Stations is shown in Table 40.37.
+After filling gap in operational Fire Stations, new urban and rural Fire Stations, Tripura State would require to train 163 Junior Officers in next 10 years.

-12.9.1.5 Divisional Fire Officer Training Course
+40.8.5 Divisional Fire Officer Training Course

-On promotion from station officer to sub-officer, every fire officer should undertake a Divisional Fire Officer (DFO) Training Course.
-This course should provide with theory, the principles and practice of Fire Station management, facilities, fire inspection as well as effective guidelines to command a fire crew and control at an incident site.
-This course should prepare them for their roles as senior fire officers.
-Upon successful completion of training, officer will be able to identify components of an effective fire service organization, and implementation of fire prevention and fire safety programs at their assigned Fire Station and its jurisdiction area.
+On promotion to divisional officer, every fire officer should undertake a Divisional Fire Officer (DFO) training course.
+This course should provide with theory, principles and practices in terms of Fire Station management, facilities, fire inspection as well as effective guidelines to command fire crew and control at an incident site.
+This course should be designed to promote them for their roles as senior fire officers.
+Upon successful completion of training, officers should be able to identify components of an effective fire service organization, and implementation of fire prevention and fire safety programs at their assigned area of jurisdiction.